Taiwan ends Fukushima food import ban after 11 years | DW | 08.02.2022

 Taiwan announced on Tuesday that it will lift the ban on imported food from prefectures around the Japanese city of Fukushima that were put in place after the 2011 nuclear power plant disaster.

-The Pacific island is hoping to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) — a large trading bloc of which Japan is a member.
+The Pacific island is hoping to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), a large trading bloc of which Japan is a member.
+The lifting of the ban could ease Taiwan's entry into the bloc.

 Taiwan's cabinet spokesperson Lo Ping-cheng said that it was following other countries such as Australia, the US and Thailand who have already lifted restrictions.